 Fewer things feel more futuristic than seeing your shades open and close on their own.
 While they may be one of the stranger improvements on this list, they’re excellent for showing a home.
 Especially on bright summer days, you can keep the sun out and the home cool, until a showing, when you can show off your shades that would look right at home in Tony Stark’s penthouse.
 And the best part is that you don’t even need to buy new shades – many smart shade devices simply replace the drawstring.

-Keep Your Cool to Sell Your House Fast This Summer
+Sell Your House Fast This Summer

 In most parts of the continental United States, summer has two temperatures – hot and hotter.
 You should be keenly aware of this when listing or selling a home.
 You can always have cold water bottles available for open houses or keep the AC cranked for showings, but taking it a step further can really close a deal.